zklim/aleo-deploy-workshop/README.md

 Let's make sure that our program is working by running the following commands:

-1. Does it build? `leo build`
-   `Leo ✅ Compiled 'main.leo' into Aleo instructions`
-2. Can we mint tokens? `leo run mint`
+1. Can we mint tokens? `leo run mint`
    You should see the following output:

 ```